Hellmann-Lab/gRNA-design/README.md

   alt="pipeline"></p>
   <p align="center"><em><strong>Figure 1.</strong> Main steps of the TF selection and gRNA design</em></p>

-Basic criteria for a target gene:

- - autosomal
+We considered only those genes as potential targets that fulfilled certain basic criteria:

+ - located on an autosome
- - annotated as a transcription factor with at least one associated motif
+ - annotated as a transcription factor with at least one associated motif (based on the [JASPAR 2022 vertebrate core and unvalidated collections](#2) and the [IMAGE database](#3))
  - has TSSs with sufficient evidence in both the human and the cynomolgus macaque genomes (hg38 and macFas6, respctively)

 We found 1109 TFs that passed these criteria, these are the ones included in the app.
-We then selected 76 TFs -- corresponding to 80 TSSs -- based on various characteristics (expression levels, robustness and cross-species conservation of regulons in co-expression networks, protein sequence conservation, TF family annotations and functional importance in iPSCs).
+We then selected 76 TFs – corresponding to 80 TSSs – based on various characteristics (expression levels, robustness and cross-species conservation of regulons in co-expression networks, protein sequence conservation, TF family annotations and functional importance in iPSCs).
 The gRNA libraries contain 4 gRNAs for each of these 80 TSS and each of the 2 species, as well as non-targeting gRNAs as negative controls.

 The app aims to present all characteristics we collected for the 1109 candidate TFs, the designed gRNAs and our final selections in an easily searchable and visual way.

 ## Data

-## User guide for the app

-### Input parameters
+## Input parameters

-#### Expression and module robustness cutoffs
+### Expression and module robustness cutoffs

 - **expression measure:** The % of cells expressing a given TF in the human/cyno iPS cells based on unpublished scRNA-seq data.

 - **module robustness measure:** The robustness/preservation of the TF regulons based on the human and cyno early neural differentiation lineage in our unpublished scRNA-seq data.
-We considered two aspects of robustness:
+We considered two aspects of robustness, originally described in [Langfelder et al, 2008](#4):

   1. Density: How well-connected are the genes of the regulon overally?
   2. Connectivity: How consistent are the interaction patterns inferred within the module if we compare them across biological replicates from the same species?